golang/go/doc/godebug.md

 [`tlssecpmlkem` setting](/pkg/crypto/tls/#Config.CurvePreferences).

-Go 1.26 added a new `tracebacklabels` setting that controls the inclusion of goroutine labels set through the the `runtime/pprof` package.
+Go 1.26 added a new `tracebacklabels` setting that controls the inclusion of goroutine labels set through the `runtime/pprof` package.
 Setting `tracebacklabels=1` includes these key/value pairs in the goroutine status header of runtime tracebacks and debug=2 runtime/pprof stack dumps.
 This format may change in the future.
 (see go.dev/issue/76349)